1 day in Malaga: Complete Itinerary

 - CAC Museum: In this world-famous exhibition in the Soho area, you’ll find about 400 contemporary pieces from the 1950s to now with an emphasis on North American artists of the 1960s.

 - The Pompidou Museum: Keep reading!
-I’ll get to this one.
+I’ll get to this one in a minute.

 See the Whole City from the Top of the Gibralfaro